Arizona State Sun Devils: Baseball

 ASU has one of the most successful baseball programs in the country.
 The Sun Devils have won five national championships (1965, 1967, 1969, 1977, 1981), the fourth most by any school, and have the third most College World Series victories with 61.

 ASU baseball has won 21 conference championships (including four consecutive Pac-10 titles from 2007 to 2010) and reached the College World Series 22 times.
-The Sun Devils have also reached the NCAA tournament 41 times, most recently in 2021.
+The Sun Devils have also reached the NCAA tournament 42 times, most recently in 2025.

 Starting with Rick Monday as the No. 1 pick of the first ever Major League Baseball draft in '65, ASU leads all schools with 459 total picks.
 ASU also has the third most alumni to ever play in Major League Baseball.
-Notable baseball alumni include Barry Bonds, Paul Lo Duca, Fernando Viña, Dustin Pedroia, Mike Leake, Andre Ethier, Willie Bloomquist, Bob Horner, Sal Bando, Ike Davis, Jason Kipnis, Brett Wallace, Ian Kinsler, Hubie Brooks, Hunter Bishop, and Hall of Famer Reggie Jackson.
+Baseball alumni include Barry Bonds, Paul Lo Duca, Fernando Viña, Dustin Pedroia, Mike Leake, Andre Ethier, Willie Bloomquist, Bob Horner, Sal Bando, Ike Davis, Jason Kipnis, Brett Wallace, Ian Kinsler, Hubie Brooks, Hunter Bishop, and Hall of Famer Reggie Jackson.

 Women's basketball

 The Arizona State Sun Devils have appeared in the NCAA tournament 17 times, including 7 Sweet Sixteens (1982, 1983, 2005, 2007, 2009, 2015, 2019) and 2 Elite Eights (2007, 2009).
 They have produced WNBA talent such as Kym Hampton, Briann January, Dymond Simon, Monique Ambers, Promise Amukamara, Amanda Levens, Sophie Brunner, Emily Westerberg, and more.
 Under head coach Charli Turner Thorne, the program has become one of the best in the country.
-She is currently the winningest coach in ASU history, leading the Sun Devils to two conference championships and 14 NCAA Tournaments in her tenure.
+She is the winningest coach in ASU history, leading the Sun Devils to two conference championships and 14 NCAA Tournaments in her tenure.

 Beach volleyball

 Arizona State began their Sand Volleyball program in 2014.
 It officially became an NCAA Championship sport in 2016, as they changed the sport's name to Beach Volleyball.
-ASU is currently one of nine schools to play Beach Volleyball in the Pac-12 Conference, along with Arizona, California, Stanford, Oregon, UCLA, USC, Utah, and Washington.
+ASU is one of nine schools to play Beach Volleyball in the Pac-12 Conference, along with Arizona, California, Stanford, Oregon, UCLA, USC, Utah, and Washington.
 In their first four seasons, the Sun Devils have had three head coaches.
-Jason Watson led ASU for two seasons from 2014 to 2015, Jackie Bunker for one season in 2016, and Brad Keenan starting in 2017.
+Jason Watson led ASU for two seasons from 2014 to 2015, Jackie Bunker for one season in 2016, Brad Keenan for seven seasons from 2017 to 2023, and Kristen Rohr starting in 2024.
+In 2024, the Sand Devils earned their 1st NCAA Tournament appearance in program history.

 Completed in February 2022, ASU opened their new Sun Devil Beach Volleyball Facility on the Tempe campus.
 It cost $1.2 million and includes four courts.
-It's located just East of the Alberta B. Farrington Softball Stadium.
+It is located just East of the Alberta B. Farrington Softball Stadium.

-Home matches were originally hosted at the PERA Club, which is located on 1 E. Continental Dr. Tempe, Arizona 85281.
+Home matches were originally hosted at the PERA Club, which is located on 1 E. Continental Drive in Tempe.
 The PERA Club (short for Project Employees Recreation Association) is a private country club for employees and families of the Salt River Project, the major water and power utility in Phoenix and surrounding cities.
-It now holds three volleyball courts after completing major renovations to accommodate the Sun Devil Volleyball team.
+It holds three volleyball courts after completing major renovations to accommodate the Sun Devil Volleyball team.